Joseph P. Fisher

 -“A Soliloquy on Contingency,” Hybrid Pedagogy (April 15, 2014)

 -“The Drugs Aint a ‘G’ Thang, Baby, or Kicking The Chronic Straight Outta Compton,” included in Resounding Pasts: Essays in Literature, Popular Music, and Cultural Memory (Cambridge Scholars Publishing 2011)

 -“Addiction” and “Popular Culture"—Entries in Encyclopedia of American Disability History (Facts on File 2009)

 Professional-Issues Delegate, Modern Language Association Delegate Assembly, January 2018-January 2021

-President, Capital Area Affiliate of The Association on Higher Education and Disability (C-AHEAD), July 2016-June 2018
+Immediate Past President, Capital Area Affiliate of The Association on Higher Education and Disability (C-AHEAD), July 2018-Present

 2018 Recipient, The George Washington University's College of Professional Studies Faculty Excellence Award